davewalker5/WorkingDaysCalculator/README.md

 ## Getting Started

-The following code snippet illustrates the use of the calculator to calculate the working days between the current day and a specified end date accounting for 2020 public holidays in England:
+The following code snippet illustrates the use of the calculator to calculate the working days between two dates accounting for 2020 public holidays in England:

 ```csharp
 DateTime[] bankHolidays =